This post aims to teach how to buy and sell crypto assets using GCrypto in GCash.

 GCrypto is a cryptocurrency trading product built into GCash.
 It allows you to buy and sell supported coins/tokens and build up your portfolio from within GCash itself.

-Despite the current bearish environment, GCash has not let out one bit and has decided to work with PDAX to push for this GCrypto product.
+GCash has partnered with PDAX to push for this GCrypto product.
 I had written a post before about how to buy and sell coins in PDAX and now since they’ve partnered directly, it makes onboarding users and handling transactions easier.

-My recommendation on using GCrypto is you can use this to buy and sell crypto assets, but you should have your own separate crypto wallet.
-Centralized exchange wallets like PDAX do not have your ownership.
-If something goes wrong with the exchange, there is no recovery of your assets.
+My recommendation on using GCrypto is you can use this to buy and sell crypto assets, but you should have your separate crypto wallet (like Metamask or a hardware wallet like a Ledger or a Trezor) and transfer the assets you plan to hold for the long term there.

 What are the requirements for opening a GCrypto account?